What is a Trico & What You Can Expect on the River

-Tricos are here again on the Bighorn River and it seems that each year the hatch gets longer and longer.
+Tricos are small mayflies that hatch in extraordinary numbers from July to October.
 Tricos are an incredibly fun dry fly to fish especially on rivers like the Bighorn River that boasts a large trout population.
 When Trout are on Trico Spinners or duns an entire run will be bubbling with trout.
 It looks like the river is boiling with all the trout noses coming up sipping Trico Spinners.
 Tricos exist in almost every river body in the United States from coast to coast.
 Water temperature, quality and geographic temperature play a huge role in the numbers that hatch in each river, but most trout streams have a decent trico hatch at some point.
 Tricos hatch in various colors but the most common are black, brown, pale cream and dark green.
 What gives them their name is that unlike most mayflies, Tricos have three tails.
 They range in sizes between 18-26.

 They are very temperature sensitive so on the hot days it’s imperative to get to a good dry fly spot as early as 6:00am to fish the spinner fall.
 However, on cooler mornings the spinner fall might last until noon.
 These cool days are the best as you can fish the dun hatch and wait for the spinner fall all in the same spot.